corecathx/whisker/README.md

   Built on top of <a href="https://quickshell.org">Quickshell</a>.
 </p>

-> This shell works "perfectly" with CoreCat's Hyprland Dotfiles.
+> This shell works "perfectly" with CoreCat's Dotfiles.

 ## 🚧 Under Development

 **Whisker** is already usable now, but everything is still subject to change overtime.

+Also I'm still a Quickshell newbie, so most code in here might look messy / unorganized :')

 ## Previews